mrzhangboss/doctor/README.md

 # doctor
-> English doctor help you correct words and the paraphrasing.
+> English dictionary man help you correct words and the paraphrasing.
-> a word you don't know, you can easy use `doctor xxx`,if you don't save it in database,
+> a word you don't know, you can easy use `dictman xxx`,if you don't save it in database,
 > it will search Internet,if you once save you can easy correct them from your database.

 #### build by TTD

 ## Setup

-    pip install doctor
+    pip install dictman

 ## Use
-    $doctor xxx
+    $dictman xxx
     英音[ ]  美音[]
     意思: ----
     例句: 1.----